rjbohlender/IBDMap/README.md

 ## Program Execution

 Our IBD Mapping process requires several input files.
-Phenotype information should be provided for each sample.
+Phenotypes information should be provided for each sample.
 If any samples lack phenotype information, they are automatically dropped from analysis.
 IBD segments identified using an outside program, e.g., GERMLINE or iLASH, should be processed into our input format.
 Each breakpoint is a segment transition point where we either add new segment carriers or end IBD segments and delete carriers of those segments.